OmerTu/GoogleHomeKodi/README.md

-Control Kodi through your Google Home / Google Assistant
+Control Kodi through your Google Home / Google Assistance
 =========================

 ------------
 ## What it can do

-Follow these steps to easily control your kodi using simple voice commands with your Google Home or Google assistant:
+Eventually, this let you to easily control your kodi using simple voice commands.

 ### **Play a movie:**
 "Hey Google, kodi play movie [movie name]" --> will search for the given movie name and play it.